[This flyover was updated on May 14, 2010]

 The greens at Stonebridge require frequent visits before you begin to get the hang of them.
 From the tee or fairway, newcomers will take note of the flag color and adjust accordingly.
 But experienced players know better, well aware of where to attack and where to miss.
 Reading the greens isn't as frustrating as keeping your ball in the proper spots.
 Some feature spines and ridges, others are steeply tiered or canted.

-Many of the greens at Stonebridge are designed with the characteristics of classic courses -- specifically the works of architects Seth Raynor, C.B.
-Macdonald and Charles Banks -- in mind.
-With such distinct features on and around the greens, all holes take on a completely different identity -- and require an adjusted strategy and approach -- with each change in tee and pin placement.
+Many of the greens at Stonebridge are designed with the characteristics of classic courses in mind (Biarritz, pictured left).
+With such distinct features on and around the greens, all holes take on a completely different identity — and require an adjusted strategy and approach — with each change in tee and pin placement.
 This gives the course an added dimension of playability, and makes it so that Stonebridge players must always be on their toes.

-The houses, mainly on #2, #10, #14 and #16, might have no impact on some players, but for others, they may be an annoyance and a turn-off.
+The houses, mainly on #2, #10, #14 and #16, might have no impact on some players, but for others, they could play head games.
 In some spots, a ball can be sitting in plain view no more than a few paces from the fairway, but will be considered out of bounds on private property.
 On the third tee, one can theoretically split the fairway with their 3-wood and high-five the neighbors on their patio, all in one motion, before heading up toward the ball.

 HOLE(S) TO REMEMBER: